basho/basho_docs/source/languages/en/riakts/using/riakshell.md

 If you have a function with the same name that appears in 2 EXT modules riak_shell will not start.
 It will not check if the arities match.
 You may have the same function with different arities in the same module - but there is only one help call.

 As a convenience to the developer there is a module called `debug_EXT.erl`.
-This implements a function which reloads and reregisters all extensions `riakshell (11)>load`, and can hot-load changes into the shell (it won't work on first-creation of a new EXT module, only on reloading).
+This implements a function which reloads and reregisters all extensions `riak_shell>load`, and can hot-load changes into the shell (it won't work on first-creation of a new EXT module, only on reloading).
 The only EXT that debug doesn't load is `debug_EXT` so please do not add functions to it.

 The riak_shell suppresses error messages that would otherwise be written to the console (for instance if the remote Riak node goes down the protocol buffer connection is torn down).
 This makes debugging painful.
 You can stop this behavior by starting riak_shell in the debug mode by starting it from the shell with the `-d` flag:

 ```
 cd ~/riakshell/bin
-./riakshell -d
+./riak-shell -d
 ```

 ###Architecture Notes